Last updated: February 19, 2022

-Perched on a cliff edge high above the Grose Valley, the Victoria Falls lookout is the starting point of a short but very steep bushwalk to one of the prettiest waterfalls in the Blue Mountains.
+Perched on a cliff edge high above the Grose Valley, the Victoria Falls lookout is the starting point of a short but very steep bushwalk to two of the prettiest waterfalls in the Blue Mountains.

 Victoria Falls is a stunning waterfall on Victoria Creek that drops 20m from a rock overhang, with the nearby cascades further upstream also worth a visit.

 |Distance:||4 km (return)|

 From the Great Western Highway in the Blue Mountains, turn into Victoria Falls Road, north of Blackheath and just south of Mount Victoria.

 Please note though that this road isn’t very well signposted, and is rather easy to miss and just drive past.

 Also note that this is an unsealed road, but it has been quite well maintained.
 A 4WD vehicle certainly isn’t necessary, but it’s still recommended to drive carefully, especially after a period of rainfall.

 Follow this unsealed road for about 5km until you reach a small car park with a few picnic tables.
 The start of the track is at the eastern end of this car park (see map location).

 Look out for the signpost that says Grose Valley Lookout and Victoria Falls.